bharani-bunny/CodeChef-Practice/README.md

 In this repository you can find **CodeChef** *Practice - rated* problems and Solutions `topic wise`.

 Don't copy paste the code.
-Use it for refrence.
+Use it for reference.

 ```java
 class Main